w3c/webidl2.js/README.md

 * `idlType`: An [IDL Type](#idl-type) describing the type of the argument.
 * `name`: The argument's name.
 * `escapedName`: The argument's name including possible escaping underscore.
+* `separator`: An object with the following fields if a separator follows:
+  * `value`: Always ",".
+  * `trivia`: Whitespaces or comments preceding separator token.
 * `trivia`: A trivia object.
 * `extAttrs`: A list of [extended attributes](#extended-attributes).